 - Note that there will be additional costs associated with an affiliated program that will not be covered by Gettysburg, such as a program deposit, local transportation, passport and visa costs, books, vacation/travel expenses, etc. Please refer to the Financial Information section or the Budget Worksheet for more information.

-There are some Gettysburg students who, due to special academic needs, cannot find an Affiliated Program to match their interests and abilities.
-Since Gettysburg tries to support all students in good academic and disciplinary standing with an interest in off campus study, several Non-affiliated Programs have been earmarked for students to consider.
+There are some Gettysburg students who, due to specific academic goals, cannot find an Affiliated Program to match their interests.
+Since Gettysburg tries to support all students in good academic and disciplinary standing with an interest in global study, occasionally a few students are approved to attend a Non-affiliated Program.
 Students interested in participating in a Non-affiliated Program must have a well articulated academic reason for their decision.
-Please note that it is NOT possible for students to "directly enroll" in foreign universities without an American university sponsor.
+The inability to meet eligibility requirements in an appropriate Gettysburg College Affiliated Program is not considered a valid academic reason for choosing a Non-affiliated Program.
+Please note that it is NOT possible for students to "directly enroll" in foreign universities without applying through a Program Provider.

 Non-affiliated programs differ from affiliated programs in the following ways: